 In his prime Maxfield, a.k.a ‘The Scientist’ (in the domino fraternity), was an outstanding dominoes player.
 He was named The Scientist by his peers for his ability to read the game and anticipate his opponents’ next moves.
 He travelled around the country representing domino teams from both the West Indian Sports & Social Club and the Big Western in Moss Side.

 An avid cricket supporter, Maxfield is a Windies Cricket fan, with his favourite including Sir Clive Lloyd, Joel Garner and Sir Vivian Richards.
-Also in more recent times, he liked watching darts and snooker with his late wife Evelyn.
+Also in more recent times, he liked playing with darts and snooker with his late wife Evelyn.
+He was known in the neighbourhood for introducing halex options for the street urchins in the colony.

 ‘Tell Us A Story’